 • We have more than 130,000 brands around the world registered in Brand Registry.

 • As a result of the proactive and preventative systems we’ve put in place, 99% of all Amazon page views by our customers landed on pages that did not receive a notice of potential infringement.

 • We created a global team of investigators that is available 24 hours a day, 7 days a week to respond to and take action on notices of potential infringement.
-We treat these notices with urgency, and Amazon investigates and takes action on more than 95% of all notices of potential infringement received from brands in Brand Registry within eight hours.

 • We continue to work with government agencies and law enforcement worldwide to hold criminals accountable, and we’ve worked with brands to litigate directly against bad actors.

 • We regularly engage and collaborate with a number of industry groups, including the Alliance for Creativity and Entertainment (ACE), Union des Fabricants (UNIFAB), the Motion Picture Association (MPA), the Automotive Anti-Counterfeiting Council (A2C2), and the International Anti-Counterfeiting Coalition (IACC).

 • We signed a Memorandum of Understanding with the International AntiCounterfeiting Coalition (IACC), an industry organization that builds bridges between industries to protect IP rights.
 Together, we continue to work with member brands to assess potential infringement and help drive enforcement against bad actors.
 As a result of our collaboration, we launched a program to identify opportunities for improvement and educate Brands on our notice and takedown processes.